vdimensions/vdimensions_msbuild_references/README.md

 ## Foreword

-As .NET changes and many commonly used libraries may become obsolete, or switch to different packages for different target framework.
+As .NET changes and many commonly used libraries may become obsolete, or switch to different packages for different target frameworks.
 It becomes a pain to maintain multiple projects with similar setup that require complex package resolution.
 A good example is `Microsoft.AspNetCore` which has accomodated significant changes and package deprecations across its versions.

 At VDimensions, we identified this maintainability struggle and came up with a solution, which is de-facto __this project__.

-## How to use
+## How to Use

 1. Add this project as a git submodule to your project
-2. Add a reference to the `VDimensions.MSBuild.References.targets` target (which is at the root of this project) to your `.csproj` file, (or preferrably, in `Directory.Build.targets`)
+2. Add a reference to the `VDimensions.MSBuild.References.targets` target (which is at the root of this project) at the end of your `.csproj` file, (or preferrably, in `Directory.Build.targets` if you use it)
 3. For CI builds, make sure that `--recursive` flag is passed to the git checkout command
 4. Remove the `Version` property of your `PackageReference` tags in the `.csproj` file(s) for depedencies that are managed by `VDimensions.MSBuild.References`.
 Here is a [full list](supported_packages.md) of the packages that this project supports.